Sybio/GifCreator/README.md

 exit;
 ```

-Or save it in a folder as a GIF:
+Or save it as a GIF file:

 ```php
 file_put_contents('/myfolder/animated_picture.gif', $gifBinary);